BennyEisner/test-results/memory-bank/progress.md

     - Reusable widget components (`MetricCard`, `StatusBadge`, `DataChart`).
     - A semantic color scheme for intuitive status indication.
     - A flexible grid-based layout using `react-grid-layout`.
+- **Dashboard Backend**: The backend for the dashboard has been implemented, following the hexagonal architecture pattern.
+This includes a new `dashboard` domain with its own services, repositories, and HTTP handlers.
+The backend provides endpoints for fetching status, metrics, and chart data.
+- **Frontend Dashboard**: The frontend dashboard provides a flexible and interactive interface for visualizing project data.
+It uses a widget-based system with a `ComponentRegistry` that dynamically renders components based on a layout configuration.

 ## What's Left to Build